noun: the action of delaying or postponing something

 - ask for help with something especially challenging, nobody said you had to to it yourself – all the way.
 And yes – support is help too ?

 - come up with a small prize for yourself – because why not?
 It’s all in the brain.
 I’m not encouraging you to get a designer bag every time you do your laundry or write a page.
 I’m merely suggesting to recognize what you’re doing.
 Just a bit.
 Doesn’t matter if it’s a phone call with a friend or an episode of your fav show – might be worth your while.
 (As long of course as those prizes don’t take up more of your time than the actual work you’re doing;)

 - meditate regularly – or maybe even right before you start working?
-(I’ll be posting an article about meditation real soon:) )
+You can read some more about it HERE.

 How to stay on top of your game?

 Now that you have all those tips you probably know that using them once or twice won’t change much.
 You need to START USING them – and only that will FORM A HABIT.
 Then and only then will you be able to improve your productivity and relieve some of that stress.
 But that’s not everything.
 Our brains are getting bored easily.
 We need to refresh our knowledge, our skills, otherwise, the same old schemes will bore us and eventually we might fall off the wagon.
 The best way to do this – to keep that brain of ours interested – is:

 - to stay inspired – watch ted talks, read books and blogs, know who your inspiring people are and stick to them.

 Speaking of staying inspired – there’s this person – Tim Urban – you may wanna see his TED talk:)